rohan-patnaik/Text-analysis-for-emotion-and-brand/README.md

 And lastly it has also displays the use of RandomForest approach and VADER approach for sentiment classification.

 wysa2.ipynb has NaiveBayes approach, Roberta approach and a complete brand/product identification using custom NER on top of BERT(the code is fine however its failing coz of some resource issue which i will fix)
+Updated the "cardiffnlp/twitter-roberta-base-sentiment" model with "cardiffnlp/twitter-roberta-base-sentiment-latest" for better sarcasm and irony detection

 I am trying to improve/tinker with the code.
 I won't break the code(hopefully) since I am trying to add a new method to analyse the brand being targetted in any specific tweet.
 You can find the brand prediction for test data in the file submission_test_data.csv